ndibbern/Artificial-Intelligence/homework-4/report.md

 1. ###### Between your BN and NBC, did any of your queries return different probability values?
 If so, explain why this difference is witnessed, and answer: which one will be more accurate for inference queries?

-   All queries gave different probabilitie values, though the last query is very similar for both.
+   All queries gave different probability values, though the last query is very similar for both.
 The reason for this is explained bellow.

    BN creates a better model in comparison to reality, hence it is more accurate.
 NBC is called "naive" because it assumes independence on all features, hence less accurate.
 Furthermore, on NBC we label one variable the class variable, and all the rest are childrens of it.
 As a consequence  queries are really limited around that interpretation.
 Because of these two reasons, we see different probability values for our two models when tested on the same queries.
 Its important to mention that even though NBC is less accurate for inference queries it still succeeds in classifying and works good for smaller datasets.